 Her publications include studies on medieval German mysticism, female sanctity and medieval law.
 Her doctoral thesisSchrift- und Schreibmystik – Christina von Hane deals with the biography of a thirteenth-century Premonstratensian nun.
 The next book project explores the late medieval vernacular reception of Gertrude the Great.

 Teaching topics concern Middle High German as a language, medieval literature and culture, as well as a wide range of specific texts such as the Nibelungenlied, Wolfram von Eschenbach's Parzival, Gottfried of Strassburg's Tristan and Isoldeand many more.
-As Assistant Professor for Harvard's Committee on the Study of Religion she also teaches medieval spirituality and church history.
+As Associate Professor for Harvard's Committee on the Study of Religion she also teaches medieval spirituality and church history.

 Department of Germanic Languages and Literatures